Purdue All-American Marching Band: Band composition

 The AAMB contains numerous woodwind, brass, percussion, and auxiliary members.
 In parade and block formation the wind instruments are organized into ranks of 10 people.
-Each rank contains a rank leader (the "1") and an assistant rank leader (the "10").
 The band currently contains 26 ranks of wind instruments.
 The percussion section consists of a drumline, two drum majors, and the World's Largest Drum along with its crew.
 Auxiliary performers are organized by their performance type.
-In addition, a section of fourteen Big Ten Flag carriers march with the band in parade and on the field.
+In addition, a section of eighteen Big Ten Flag carriers march with the band in parade and on the field.